We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the

 Travel insurance provides financial protection from risks such as medical emergencies, cancellation fees and lost deposits and lost or stolen luggage.
 However, before you run out and get comprehensive travel insurance, it's worth checking to see if cover is provided through your debit card.
 You might be pleasantly surprised.

 One of the features offered by many high-end debit cards is complimentary insurance policies.
-In addition to things like purchase protection and extended warranty insurance, many cards also offer comprehensive travel insurance.
+In addition to features like purchase protection and extended warranty insurance, many cards also offer comprehensive travel insurance.

 If you want to use your debit card’s travel insurance for your next trip, keep in mind that you need to satisfy certain conditions to activate your cover.
 Rather than automatically covering you whenever you hop on a plane, these policies typically require you to spend a certain amount of your trip expenses on your card.
 For example, you may need to use your debit card to book and pay for your flights.

 Once in place, these policies provide protection against a range of risks.
 Cover differs between cards, but complimentary debit card travel insurance typically covers things like delayed flights, delayed luggage, lost luggage and other travel interruptions.
 Some also offer financial protection when you require overseas emergency medical assistance or a stay in hospital.